-A range of learning and teaching approaches are utilised on these modules to enable flexible student- centred learning.
+A range of learning and teaching approaches are utilised on these modules to enable flexible student-centred learning.
 Many modules have a significant practical component that underpins the theoretical element.
 Teaching and learning on this programme will utilise a combination of the following:

-- 1. Case Study- A process or record of research into the development of a particular person, group or situation over a period of tme. - 2.
-E- Learning Computer digital, technical and network enabled transfer of skills and knowledge using electronic applications and processes to learn - 3.
-Experiential learning.- The process of learning through experience, more specifically defined as "learning through reflection on doing". - 4.
-Group Critique- The presentation of work in progress to peers and/or staff / professionals in order to experience constructive criticism to enable development. - 5.
-Critical reflection Students engage in critical reflective practice and activities to highlight areas of academic, personal and professional strength and weakness. - Directed study and reading- Time set aside by the teacher for learners to study a particular subject. - Guest speakers- Using specialists from the field to present to students.
-Typically refers to when a learner, guest speaker, explains or shows some content to a learning audience; similar to a lecture. - 8.
-Independent learning- Activities where an individual learner conducts research, or carries out a learning activity, on their own. - 9.
-Lectures-Subject introduced and delivered by the teacher in a specific time which transmits information. - 10.
-Peer group study-A learning event in which one learner, or a small group of learners, helps other learners with a particular subject. - 11.
-Seminars- A group of about 15 people following up something that has already been introduced on the course, often within a lecture.
-Can involve reading of an essay or paper followed by discussion. - 12.
-Tutorials- One-to-one teaching based on the learner's work.
+Tollowing.
+Method Description Case Study A process or record of research into the development of a particular person, group, or situation over a period of time.
+E- Learning Computer, digital, technical and network enabled transfer of skills and knowledge, using electronic applications and processes to learn.
+Experiential The process of learning through experience, more learning specifically defined as "learning through reflection on doing".
+Group Critique The presentation of work in progress to peers and/or staff / professionals in order to experience constructive criticism to enable development.
+Critical reflection Students engage in critical reflective practice and activities to highlight areas of academic, personal and professional strength and weakness.
+Directed study and Time set aside by the teacher for learners to study a particular reading. subject.
+Guest speakers Using specialists from the field to present to students.
+Typically refers to when a learner, guest speaker, explains or shows some content to a learning audience; similar to a lecture.
+Independent Activities where an individual learner conducts research, or learning carries out a learning activity, on their own.
+Lectures Subject introduced and delivered by the teacher in a specif time which transmits information.
+Peer group study A learning event in which one learner, or a small group of learners, helps other learners with a particular subject.
+Seminars A group of about 15 people following up something that has already been introduced on the course, often within a lecture.
+Can involve reading of an essay or paper followed by discussion.
+Tutorials One-to-one teaching based on the learner's work.
 Can also be used for pastoral care.

-- 13. Work based tasks- Learning events which take place within a working environment enabling learners to develop 'real' skills and practices. - 14.
-Workshops- A group of people engaged in intensive study or work in a creative or practical field.
+Work based tasks Learning events which take place within a working environment enabling learners to develop 'real' skills and practices.
+Workshops A group of people engaged in intensive study or work in a creative or practical field.